-Creative Business course overview
+Creative Business course summary

 The Creative Business degree at NHL Stenden teaches you how to think and work from a cross-media perspective.
 You will become a creative professional who can take on a leading role, both in the spotlight and behind the scenes.
 You’ll develop your insights into the entire process of media production, from concept development to implementation, as well as learn how to market media products.
-Through our educational concept, Design-Based Education (DBE), you work in small teams of students, teachers, researchers and industry professionals.
-You tackle current, real-life issues developing and adapting your visions and ideas to form a solid solution.
-And you gain yet more practical experience during your internship in your final year.

 During the Creative Business programme, you will be trained as a manager in the media industry.
 The skills you develop for this are integrated into the programme and practised through practical assignments and during your internship.
 Together with real companies, you will learn to develop new media concepts that add value to a company or organisation and make an impact on the target group(s).